wirt-ee/wirt-ee.github.io/docs/reports/compute/server-hardware/index.md

     megacli -LDSetProp NoCachedBadBBU -Immediate -L1 -a0
     megacli -LDSetProp -EnDiskCache -Immediate -L1 -a0

 The `CachedBadBBU` / `NoCachedBadBBU` pair is the durability switch: write through a dead battery, or don't.
-The estate's answer was don't.
+The environment's answer was don't.

 ## SMART behind a controller